ProvableHQ/leo-examples/upgrades/02_admin.md

 The constructor checks that the program's owner is the administrator.
 If a program is deployed by a different address, the constructor will fail to execute, and the deployment will be rejected.
-Note.
-The Leo compiler will reference the configuration in `program.json` and check that the code matches the declared mode.

 ## Deploying the Program
 ```